MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/winforms.md

     using Microsoft.Web.WebView2.Core;
     ```

-2. In the **WinForms Designer**, double click on the `Go!` button.
-This should create the `goButton_Click` method in `Form1.cs`.
+2. In the **WinForms Designer**, double-click on the `Go!` button to create the `goButton_Click` method in `Form1.cs`.
 Copy and paste the following snippet inside the function.
 Now, the `goButton_Click` function navigates the WebView to the URL entered in the address bar.

     ```csharp
     private void goButton_Click(object sender, EventArgs e)